michelson/Dante/README.md

 ## Features:

-+ Cleaning Html when pasted and loaded.
++ HTML sanitizer when paste text and load.
 + Add an unique name to elements on page.
 + Implementation of the famous tooltip on each paragraph when selected
++ Embeds:
-+ Upload of Images with Preview and caption option.
+  + Image Uploader with *preview* and caption option.
-+ Add page links with extraction of data through OEmbed services
+  + Page information extraction of data through OEmbed services.
-+ Add embed links with extraction if data through OEmbed services
+  + Media information extraction of data through OEmbed services.

-## Disclaimer:

-This Library will work on early versions of Chrome/Safari/FF/IE.
-I don't have any intentions to target all browsers versions, really... if you like this library and need backwards support for an specific version you can submit a patch to help with the development or just upgrade your shitty browser :D
++ CSS tries to use the same fonts used in Medium, if you set up the same commertial fonts through Tipekit, or fallbacks to open fonts (by Google fonts) or system fonts.
+  + serif: freight-text-pro with fallbacks to Merriweather ,Georgia,
+  + sans:  jaf-bernino-sans with fallbacks to Open Sans , Lucida Grande

 ## Demo: